Murder of Reena Virk: Kelly Marie Ellard

-Kelly Ellard (born August 9, 1982) was 15 years old when she drowned Virk.
+Kelly Ellard (born August 9, 1982) was 15 years old when she murdered Virk.
 Ellard stood trial three times for the murder, and was convicted twice: initially in March 2000 for second-degree murder in Virk's death, a conviction that was overturned with a new trial ordered in February 2003, followed by a second trial that ended in a mistrial (hung jury) in July 2004.

-A third trial was ordered and Ellard was convicted again of second-degree murder in April 2005 and given an automatic life sentence with no parole eligibility for seven years; however, the BC Court of Appeals overturned the conviction based on an error by the original trial judge.
-On June 12, 2009, the Supreme Court of Canada (Supreme Court) overturned the BC Court of Appeals in an 8–1 decision, ruling that Ellard's third trial had been fairly executed, that the error by the original trial judge was "harmless", and that her conviction would stand.
+A third trial was ordered and Ellard was convicted again of second-degree murder in April 2005 and given an automatic life sentence with no parole eligibility for seven years; however, the BC Court of Appeal overturned the conviction based on an error by the trial judge.
+On June 12, 2009, the Supreme Court of Canada (Supreme Court) overturned the BC Court of Appeal in an 8–1 decision, ruling that Ellard's third trial had been fairly executed, that the error by the trial judge was "harmless", and that her conviction would stand.

 Ellard was granted conditional day parole in November 2017 to attend medical appointments and mother-toddler programs, following the birth of her child.
 In October 2018, when her day parole was extended, the documents from the Parole Board of Canada revealed that Ellard had changed her name to Kerry Marie Sim.
+In August 2019, her parole was extended to overnight stays outside of custody.

 In May 2022, the then 39-year-old Sim (Ellard) waived her right to a parole hearing, as she did not yet feel ready to return to society on a full time basis.
 By law, the Parole Board of Canada was still required to review her feasibility for full parole, and also deemed her unworthy of moving beyond day parole.

 In January 2025, Sim (Ellard) was arrested for breach of parole.
 A Canada-wide warrant had been issued for her before the arrest, though the specific conditions she violated have not been publicly disclosed.
 In June 2025, her day parole was canceled, in a decision which confirmed that Sim had failed repeated drug tests starting with the January incident, and expanded to state that "You disregarded minimum supervision expectations and when this was addressed with you, you became hostile, argumentative, antagonizing, lacked accountability and deflected blame."